kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

    :editing? false})
 ```

-We will also define a `refresh!` function that is responsible for rendering the entire application and attaching event handlers every time our state changes:
+We will also define a `refresh!` function that is responsible for rendering the entire application and attaching event handlers every time our state changes.
+We must re-attach event handlers because we are replacing the DOM tree that contains our app, and our handlers remain attached to the DOM nodes that are discarded.

 ```clojure
 (defn attach-event-handlers! [state])                      ;; <1>